apache/parquet-format/LogicalTypes.md

 ##### path

+A URI-reference as defined by RFC 3986, encoded as a Parquet STRING (e.g., `s3://bucket/file.jpg`).
-An opaque path string to an external file (e.g., `s3://bucket/file.jpg`).
-No special encoding (e.g., URI encoding) is applied on top of the user-provided data.
+The URI may be absolute or relative.
+No additional encoding (e.g., URI encoding) is applied on top of the user-provided data.
 If `path` is not set, the value refers to the current file (a self-reference).

 ##### offset